mjhilton/jdr-testing-guides/Demo Guides/04 - Stubbing dependencies.md

 1. Instruct sinon to release the stub and restore the original functionality
     - `httpClient.get.restore();`
 1. Run the test and see a fast, green result
+1. Ensure that the actual `httpClient.get` method isn't being called
+    - You could set a breakpoint in the actual `get` method and debug, or add a `console.log` entry to the actual `get` method to ensure nothing is logged in the console during the test run